-The 2018 Leadership Institute costs $350, which covers the administrative expenses associated with the Institute.
+The 2018 Leadership Institute costs $350.
+This money is used to help cover the administrative expenses associated with the Institute.

-Please note all meetings will be held on Fridays at Forefront (208 S. LaSalle St., Suite 1540) from 9:00 a.m. to noon.
-Participants are expected to attend all monthly sessions, which begin in January 2018 and go through October.
-Dates for the 2018 Leadership Institute are as follows:
+In 2018, all meetings will be held on Fridays at Forefront (208 S. LaSalle St., Suite 1540) from 9:00 a.m. to noon.
+Participants are expected to attend all monthly sessions, which begin in January and go through October.

 Please send any questions to email@example.com.

 YNPN Chicago is thankful for organizations such as Forefront who make this program possible!